Bealby/magnet-fishing/README.md

 and engender confidence and the pleasure it can bring.

 **Latest News and News Blogs**
-As the popularity of the sport increased there will be a need to harness debate and a thirst for “Latest News”.
+As the popularity of the sport increases there will be a need to harness debate and a thirst for “Latest News”.
 This could become a popular element of the site.